-A chieved Partially Achieved Not Achieved Academic Year: 2022/2023 Total fund allocated: £17,800 Date Update d: July 2023 Key indicator 1: The engagement of all pupils in regular physical activity School focus with clarity on intended impact on pupils: Actions to achieve: Funding allocated: Expected evidence and impact: Sustainability and suggested next steps: Purchase Jasmine online resources for REAL PE Scheme £500 Impact Teachers have received high quality CPD by working with an Continue to support outside providers in delivering our curriculum and supporting our Develop a broad PE curriculum with many different activities e.g. - Specialist PE Teaching through Nottingham Forest Community - x 4 lessons each week - 6 full dance festivals for each class £6,000 children have received outstanding PE lessons as part of the curriculum.
-Evidence: Lesson observations Pupil questionnaires DC Pro Assessment staff Embed Medium Term Plans to Created by: Physical Spor Develop Sports Leaders to deliver personal best activities during breaktimes for all pupils.
-N/A Impact Sports Leaders have improved their leadership skills through Iunchtime training Take the Sports Leader Program forward and develop range of training and activities to deliver on the playground.
+Achieved Partially Achieved Not Achieved Academic Year: 2022/2023 Total fund allocated: £17,800 Date Upda ted: July 2023 Key indicator 1: The engagement School focus with clarity on intended impact on pupils: Actions to achieve: Funding allocated: Expected evidence and impact: Sustainability and suggested next steps: To offer at least One and half hours a week of high quality Physical Education/School Sport/Extra Purchase Jasmine online resources for REAL PE Scheme £500 Impact Teachers have received high quality CPD by working with an Continue to support outside providers in delivering our curriculum and supporting our curricula activities for every child in Key Stage 1 & 2 many different activities e.g. £6,000 outside sports provider PE staff Specialist PE Teaching through Nottingham Forest Community - x 4 lessons each week 6 full dance festivals for each Children have received outstanding PE lessons as part of the curriculum.
+Embed Medium Term Plans to support consistency, quality and progression. class Evidence: Lesson observations Pupil questionnaires DC Pro Assessment Develop Sports Leaders to deliver N/A Impact Take the Sports Leader personal best activities during breaktimes for all pupils.
+Sports Leaders have improved their leadership skills through lunchtime training Program forward and develop range of training and activities to deliver on the playground.

-range of activities developing agility, balance and coordination.
-Continue to explore opportunities to use playtimes as an opportunity to develop agility, balance and coordination. available, appropriate and fit for Provide a range of PE equipment that is safe and appropriate for the PE curriculum. £500 Impact Children have high quality PE Continue to upgrade and purchase good quality PE equipment for lessons and playtimes.
-To invest significantly on playtime equipment for the KS1 playground and foundation . £1,000 Evidence: Lesson observations Pupil questionnaires Swimming boost for Year 6 who missed out on provision during COVID To increase swimming attainment £2,000 Continue to boost swimming attainment for Year 6 leavers.
-Evidence: Teacher assessment Certificates To ensure all pupils have access to PE kit to enable full participation in lessons. · · £100 Impact All children can take part dressed appropriately for PE lessons.
-Created by: Physical Sport TRUST Supported by.
-ENGLAND CEPTURE UK Evidence: Learning walks.
+All children have taken part in a range of activities developing agility, balance and coordination.
+Playtime behaviour and activity levels are high Evidence: Class lists Playground learning walks Continue to explore opportunities to use playtimes as an opportunity to develop agility, balance and coordination.
+To ensure PE resources are available, appropriate and fit for purpose Provide a range of PE equipment that is safe and appropriate for the PE curriculum. £500 Impact Children have high quality PE equipment for their lessons.
+Continue to upgrade and purchase good quality PE equipment for lessons and playtimes.
+To invest significantly on playtime equipment for the KS1 playground and foundation . £1,000 Evidence: Lesson observations Pupil questionnaires Swimming boost for Year 6 who missed out on provision during COVID To increase swimming attainment £2,000 Impact Children have had high quality swimming lessons.
+Continue to boost swimming attainment for Year 6 leavers.
+Evidence: Teacher assessment Certificates To ensure all pupils have access to PE kit to enable full participation in lessons. £100 Impact All children can take part dressed appropriately for PE lessons.
+Created by: Physical Sport TRUS Supported by.
+ENGLAND CAPACITORS UK FUNDED Evidence: Learning walks.